 For more information on these roles look at the Regular Force trade pages:

 You will be required to attend an Officer Selection Board.
 See Army Intake Schedule for OSB dates.
-If successful you will be invited to attend the Territorial Force Commissioning Course (TFCC).
+If successful you will be invited to attend the Army Reserve Commissioning Course (ARCC).

 - You must be medically fit for service.